GigHz Precision AI

 Multiple frameworks in one report

 A chest CT can hit Lung-RADS, Fleischner, and adrenal washout in the same read.
-Precision AI handles all four scoring layers in a single dictation pass.
+Precision AI can surface all three scoring layers within a single dictation pass, for the radiologist to confirm.

 🛡️